Experience Texas Hill Country at Canyon Lake Campgrounds

 The lake and Guadalupe River also provide great opportunities for canoeing, kayaking, tubing, fishing, and swimming.
 The lake and river are stocked with bass, catfish, and river trout.
 Visitors can also enjoy hiking, biking, horseback riding, birding, and wildlife viewing.
 There is a mountain biking trail, horse trail, and plenty of hiking trails.

 “Peaceful park.
 The campsites are a good size.
 Lots of deer.
 It’s electric and water hook up.
-It was so beautiful to wake up to deer outside.
-We were in site 74.
-We had the woods behind us and a view of the lake.
-We camped at Potters Creek Park in a Travel Trailer.” – VickiNurse via campgroundreviews.com.
+It was so beautiful to wake up to deer outside … We had the woods behind us and a view of the lake.” – VickiNurse via campgroundreviews.com.

 Yogi Bear’s Jellystone Park Hill Country